fiorix/nitgen-bsp/README.rst

 - It has been tested under Ubuntu Linux 9.10
 - Require root access level (actually depends on file permission of /dev/nitgen0)
-- Only supports the auto-detection mode (I don't have 2 devices do try manual selection)
+- Only supports the device auto-detection mode (I don't have 2 devices do try manual selection)
 - Supports verification with the FIR Handle and Text-Encoded FIR (not the FULL FIR)
 - Allows the Text-Encoded FIR to be saved on remote database for later verification
-- Text-Encoded FIR does not allow multi-byte encoding
+- Text-Encoded FIR does not allow multi-byte encoding, however, supports adding payload (user data) within
 - Ships with `PIL <http://www.pythonware.com/products/pil/>`_ support and allows saving fingerprint images as JPG, PNG, etc
+- Supports the Nitgen in-memory Search Engine API

 Documentation and Examples
 ==========================